Dear Musical Burnout, Bye (11 things that work for me)

 Next

-Your Music Production Starter Kit (7 things I use)
+Music Production Starter Kit (7 essentials to make any song)